Julia Michaels: Career

 From May 30 to October 15, 2018, Michaels was the opening act for Maroon 5's Red Pill Blues Tour on the North American leg.
 She collaborated with Lauv on the single "There's No Way", released September 27, 2018.
 In November 2018, she appeared on the soundtrack to the Disney film Ralph Breaks the Internet, where she performed "In This Place", a pop rendition of the film's musical number "A Place Called Slaughter Race."

 On December 21, 2018, Michaels was featured on 5 Seconds of Summer's song, "Lie to Me".
 "Lie to Me" charted in multiple countries and was later certified platinum in Australia and Gold in Canada.

 From January 23 to February 5, 2019, Michaels opened for Keith Urban on the Australian leg of his Graffiti U World Tour.
 On January 24, 2019, Michaels released her EP, Inner Monologue Part 1.
 In June 2019, she began teasing songs from Inner Monologue Part 2, including "17" and "Falling for Boys".

 On May 11, 2020, Michaels appeared in the second-season episode of Songland and released the song "Give It to You".

 On October 1, 2020, Michaels released the song "Lie Like This" as the lead single from her forthcoming debut studio album.
 On March 26, 2021, "All Your Exes" was released.
 On April 14, Michaels announced the title of her album, Not in Chronological Order, and its release date of April 30, 2021.

+In 2023, she co-wrote songs for the Disney animated film, Wish.
+Michaels was featured on NF's song "Gone" on his 2023 studio album Hope.
+In 2024, she featured on the song "Want This Beer" by Josh Ross.

+In an Instagram story in August 2024, Michaels confirmed she was an independent artist.
+It was announced in 2025 that she had started her own independent label, GFY Records, which she began releasing music from.

 Personal life

+Michaels was in a three-year relationship with record producer Sir Nolan, about whom she wrote Clean Bandit's song "I Miss You".

 After collaborating on "There's No Way", Michaels and fellow artist Lauv were in a relationship for several months at the end of 2018.

 In July 2019, Michaels started dating Canadian musician JP Saxe.
-This relationship arose from their collaboration on the duet, "If the World Was Ending".
-In September 2022, it was reported that they broke up.
+This relationship arose from their collaboration on the duet "If the World Was Ending".
+In September 2022, it was reported that they had broken up.

+Since July 2022, Michaels has been in a relationship with tattoo artist Mat Rule.
+They announced their engagement in April 2025.